dlang/DIPs/DIPs/1NNN-HIP.md

 ## Description

-All code inside `mixin delete` will need to be evaluated on compilation time, and will be usable inside `mixin template`.
+All code inside `mixin private` will need to be evaluated on compilation time, and will be usable inside `mixin template`.

 It must allow redefinition of variables or have other kind of mechanism for compatibility with `static foreach` (maybe generating an specific scope for mixin templates).